Last updated: 4th October, 2023

 Many people in the EA community have contributed advice and shared their experiences about being an altruist:

 Many people find it helpful to be part of a community of like-minded people.
-To see if there is an EA group in your area check out the map of local groups.
+To see if there is an EA group in your area check out the map of local groups on the EA Forum.

 Julia Wise and Catherine Low are point persons for the EA community.
 You can come to them with concerns about problems you’ve noticed or experienced in the EA community.